Groovetube synth

 Demos

 Plasma fluctuations can make some pretty crazy waveforms, like alternating long/short periods and repeating irregular patterns.
 In the clip below, tube drive is varied with each note, and you can see different types of waveform interacting with the input tones.
+Plasma has a volatile, non-linear response to drive conditions, so the system doesn't always produce quite the same result.

 high-quality audio version 20MB